 www.acorns.org.uk

+Donna Louise Hospice- Stoke On Trent

+Criteria; Donna Louise accepts referrals for children who are life limited and or life threatened and likely to die before their 18th birthday in the Stoke, Staffordshire and North Staffordshire region.
+A range of support will be offered including psychosocial, art therapy and bereavement support to the whole family including the child, parent’s carers, siblings and extended members of the family.

+Contact Number- 01782 654440

 Family Counsellor Wolverhampton, West Midlands

 Criteria: Accepts referrals for parents who have a child with life limited/life threatening conditions and palliative care needs.
 Confidential counselling and psychological/emotional support is offered to parents, siblings and ill child.
 One to one counselling and family counselling available.